Shad0wMast3r/powershell_scripts/maintenance_script/README.md

 ### 4. **Reset Active Directory User Password**
 - Facilitates password resets with two options:
   1. Generate and assign a secure temporary password.
+Users can specify the password length (minimum 8 characters).
   2. Set a custom password provided by the user.
 - Automatically unlocks accounts and forces password changes at the next logon.
 - Synchronizes the domain to ensure changes are reflected.